Sign in or start a free trial to avail of this feature.

 Valuing a company is all well and good but what we ultimately want to know is our return on investment.
 In this lesson, I calculate the NPV and IRR for a buyer of MarkerCo, given a certain asking price.

-- Internal Rate of Return (IRR) is more difficult
+Calculating the Internal Rate of Return (01:21)

 Now that we have a valuation for our company, a would-be investor would want to know what return he will get on his investment for buying a stake or all of MarkerCo.